St Augustine's College, Cairns: Sport

 The college is a member of the Cairns Interschool Senior Sport Association (CISSA) which sees a number of local schools compete in a number of different sports each Wednesday.
 CISSA runs during the first semester of the school year.
 Saint Augustine's has also been very successful in holding the Overall Boys' TCN Swimming Champion trophy for 40 years.

 Rugby union

 The school won all competitions in the 2014 Cairns Schoolboys Rugby Union competition.

 Hockey

 The college competed in the Melbourne Grammar School Hockey Tournament in 2022 winning the title undefeated.
 Team captain Cade Coghlan received player of the tournament in addition to being the top goal scorer.

+Australian Football Achievements

+The college competes in the AFL Queensland Schools Cup, the premier Australian Rules Football competition for schools in Queensland, it is run by AFL Queensland.